NickN-Eng/NickN-Eng.github.io/_posts/2025-02-05-grasshopper-coding-openai-vs-deepseek.md

 **Key observations:**

-- A roof slab was not assumed by any model, and needs to be explicitly stated in future.
-Only OpenAI o1 included a roof as a fluke in 1 of 4 attempts.
-- o3-mini demonstrated the most reliable inference for column grid alignment, with errors in only 1 out of 4 attempts.
-DeepSeek R1 and o1 made this mistake in 2 out of 4 instances.
+- Both OpenAI o3-mini and DeepSeek R1 managed to **understand the prompt well**, with equally few mistakes in the generated geometry.
-- o3-mini performed the best overall, with the lowest average error count (1.2 average).
-It was also the only model to produce error-free code on the first attempt in two of four cases.
+- **OpenAI o3-mini performed best**, with the fewest c# compilation errors.
+It was the only model to produce syntactically correct code on the initial attempt in 2/4 times.
+This demonstrates a good knowledge of the RhinoCommon API and appears to be the best model for Rhino/Grasshopper coding.
-- o1 exhibited the most variation, often adopting different approaches, leading to inconsistencies.
+- **DeepSeek R1 was a close 2nd**, falling short only due to a few code errors which it could self correct.
+- **OpenAI o1 was 3rd**, producing more code errors and was prone to misunderstanding the brief with incorrect slab geometry and a misaligned grid.
+However, these errors would have been fixable with further prompting.
+- **Claude Sonnet 3.5 struggled significantly**, and would have required manual intervention to get the code working
+- None of the models realised that **a roof slab is required**, highlighting limitations in implicit knowledge and the importance of precise prompts.

 **Performance Breakdown:**